rswinkle/spelling_game/README.md

     ...
     ./spelling_game ../ospd.txt

-If you want to regenerate the Makefile or another build system you can use premake
+If you want to regenerate the Makefile or another build system you can use either premake4 or premake5

     premake5 gmake
     cd build